Kosti Vehanen: Life and career

-Born in Turku, Vehanen entered the Helsinki Music Institute in 1905.
+Born in Taivassalo, Vehanen entered the Helsinki Music Institute in 1905.
 He studied at the institute through 1910 where he was a pupil of Sigrid Schnéevoigt.
 He then pursued further studies in Berlin and Paris, and with Giovanni Sgambati in Rome.

 In 1912 Vehanen gave his first performances as a concert pianist in Turku and Helsinki.
 He was soon after engaged as a soloist with major symphony orchestras through Scandinavia and in Great Britain.
 He became a popular accompanist who was sought after by many famous singers due to his sensitive and skilful playing.
 He enjoyed particularly fruitful partnerships with Marian Anderson, Aino Ackté, Maike Järnefelt, Antti Aune, Helge Lindberg and Titta Ruffo.
 He also performed regularly with soprano Maria Signe Liljequist (1876–1958), to whom he was married from 1924 to 1929.
 He accompanied Marian Anderson in her famous performance at the Lincoln Memorial on 9 April 1939, after she had been prohibited from performing at Constitution Hall.

 Vehanen died in Turku in 1957 at the age of 69.